 FT-IR is currently optimized for mid-IR spectroscopy.

-The new HIROX KH-7700 digital microscope is not only more user friendly than our old equipment, but also provides more accurate measurement, analysis, and output capabilities.
-Enhanced 3-dimensional image synthesis and image comparison are now available.
+The HIROX KH-7700 digital microscope is not only more user friendly than our old equipment, but also provides more accurate measurement, analysis, and output capabilities.
+Enhanced 3D image synthesis and image comparison are now available.
 A new report generation feature will save a significant amount time and standardize our documentation.
 This compact system includes a digital camera, light source, LCD monitor, computer and software which are all integrated into one compact unit.
 Zoom capabilities ranging from 10x to 7000x magnification can be achieved by using a variety of lenses.